Xaptiq know-howPractice paths, mastery updates, next-step recommendations

 Map the starting point

-A diagnostic or self-assessment gives Xaptiq an initial view of strengths, gaps, and confidence across topics.
+A diagnostic test gives Xaptiq an initial view of strengths, gaps, and confidence across topics.

 02